opencog/cogserver/README.md

 * **WebSocket API.** All interfaces are accessible through websockets.
   The only difference is that prompts are not sent.
-For example, the python API is avaiable at `ws://localhost:18080/py`.
+For example, the python API is available at `ws://localhost:18080/py`.
 At this time, encryption is not supported, so `wss://` URL's will not work.
   See the [websocket example](./examples/websocket/demo.html) for more.

 * **JSON-style interface.** This is useful for creating JavaScript-powered visualizers and user interfaces.
 Suitable for people who are more comfortable working with JSON.
-This API is avaiable at `ws://localhost:18080/json`.
+This API is available at `ws://localhost:18080/json`.

 * **Bulk data transfer.** The base "s-expression" encoding of Atoms and